worldbank/metadata-editor/docs/about.md

 The application works as a stand-alone application or as a server application.
 Operating the application on a server allows curation teams to collaborate on the documentation of datasets in the context of a data archive or data library.

-The software makes use of the following technologies:
-- APIs
-- For the user interface: Bootstrap version ...
-- For the back-end: PHP 8
-- For the storage of metadata: JSON (with option to export metadata in XML)
-- For the import and export of microdata and production of summary statistics: Python and the underlying ....
-C library.
+The Metadata Editor is built on APIs.
+It makes use of Python (Pandas) for importing microdata from different formats and to generate summary statistics.

-The application was in part inspired by the Nesstar Publisher software application (by the Norwegian Social Science Data ARchive).
-The Nesstar Publisher, designed for the production of DDI-compliant metadata for microdata, is not maintained anymore.
-But the Metadata Editor interface is largely inspired from Nesstar.
-A large community of data curators have relied on Nesstar, and will be familiar with the interface.
-We express our gratitude to the Nesstar developers for our past collaboration and for allowing us to replicate much of their user interface.
-Note that there are major differences in the way we store and manage metadata.
-Nesstar was built on a specific format to store data and metadata.
-Our application is web-based and operates differently.
-We package data and related documentation in ZIP files, with metadata in JSON, and store the metadata in a database.
+The Metadata Editor was developed in part to replace the Nesstar Publisher application, created in 2000 by the former Norwegian Social Science Data Services.
+The Nesstar Publisher ceased to be maintained in 2022.
+Although the Metadata Editor presents similarities with the Nesstar Publisher, there are major differences between the two applications.
+First, the Metadata Editor is multi-standard (while the Nesstar Publisher was designed to be a DDI 1.n editor).
+Second, the Nesstar Publisher was a strictly stand-alone application that made use of its own specific format to store the data and metadata, while the Metadata Editor is a web-based application that relies on a database, converts data into CSV for internal storage, and packages the data, metadata, and related resources in ZIP files with metadata stored in JSON format.

-Note to Nesstar users: You can convert your Nesstar files by ... (only Windows).